Article 20 is a safeguard against arbitrary conviction

 Magna Carta of England

-Magna Carta Magna Carta of England: Magna Carta means the Great Charter.
-Magna Carta was signed by King John of England in 1215.
-He was a French King of England.
-Through this Charter he promised protection of church rights, protection for the barons from illegal imprisonment, access to swift justice, and limitations on feudal payments … Read more
+Magna Carta of England: Magna Carta translates to the Great Charter.
+King John of England signed the Magna Carta in 1215.
+He was an English king of French descent.
+By means of this Charter, he guaranteed the safeguarding of church rights, security for the barons against unlawful imprisonment, access to prompt justice, and constraints on … Read more

 Bill of Rights of England 1689